 Video in the HDCP Transmitter, together with any associated audio or data streams, are carried as MPEG Packetized Elementary Streams (PES), as specified in [3].
 Each PES stream is encrypted as specified in Section 3.4.
-One or more PES streams, together with timing and any other ancillary information, are may be multiplexed using a mechanism such as MPEG Transport Stream (MPEG-TS) or MPEG Program Stream (MPEG-PS), or equivalent mechanisms.
+One or more PES streams, together with timing and any other ancillary information, may be multiplexed using MPEG Transport Stream (MPEG-TS) or MPEG Program Stream (MPEG-PS) mechanisms.
 The multiplexed stream may be encapsulated using a mechanism such as, in the case of an IP connection, RTP [8] as described in [6].
 Control and Status messages are transported over a reliable bidirectional mechanism, e.g., as specified in [5] and [9].

-3.2 AV Stream
+AV Stream 3.2